Go to the main content

 Chao Creamery

-In addition to sausages and frozen macaroni ‘n’ cheese, the Field Roast and Chao Creamery brands also offer cravable and meltable cheese slices.
-Slice flavors include Creamery Original, Tomato Cayenne, and Garden Herb to meet all of your sliced cheese needs.
+In addition to sausages and frozen macaroni ‘n’ cheese, the Field Roast and Chao Creamery family of brands also offers craveable and meltable cheese slices.
+Slice flavors include Creamery Original, Tomato Cayenne, Smoked, and Spicy to meet all of your sliced cheese needs.
 We love ours in fancy grilled cheese sandwiches.
+Chao also makes shreds—in Creamy Original and Mexican Style!

 Chao Creamery